Code-Institute-Submissions/everyday-why/README.md

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-        2. An image grid on the homepage presents a colourful array of all artowrk representing all articles on the website.
+        2. An image grid on the homepage presents a colourful array of all artwork representing all articles on the website.
         3. The user has three options per image, download high resolution image, download project files and go to article which takes the user straight to the article on the questions and anecdotes page.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+At the top of each page there is a clean navigation bar, each link is clearly descriptive of what it contains.
-        2. At the bottom of each page there is a "back to top" button to help easy scrolling when for long pages and is particularly helpful on mobile devices.
+        2. At the bottom of each page there is a "back to top" button to aid easy scrolling especially for when pages get very long.
+It is particularly helpful on mobile devices.
         3. On the Say Hello Page, after a form response is submitted, the page refreshes and the user is brought back to the previous page.

     3. As a First Time Visitor, I want to easily find information about the creators of the website and I want to be able to easily locate their social media links to see their followings on social media to determine how trusted and known they are.